 The VMware implementation of CIM_SoftwareIdentity makes the version available in the VersionString property rather than in the MajorVersion and MinorVersion properties.

-This pseudocode depends on the pseudocode in "Making a Connection to the CIMOM" on page 16 and "Identifying the Base Server Scoping Instance" on page 19.
+This pseudocode depends on the pseudocode in Make a Connection to the CIMOM and Identifying the Base Server Scoping Instance.

 To report the BIOS version